 - Once all the details of your Master project have been settled, register your project in your study plan.

-- Update your FRAC according to this table.
+- Update your FRAC according to the table.